nortikin/sverchok/docs/nodes/generator/scripted.rst

 Limitations
 -----------

-Mostly limitations are imaginary barriers which an increase in Python Skills will bypass.
+Most limitations are voided by increasing your Python and ``bpy`` skills.

 Future
 ------